pouchdb-community/pouchdb-authentication/readme.md

 });
 ```

+Every function also takes a set of `options`.
+Unless otherwise noted, the only available option is `ajax`, which corresponds to the standard PouchDB ajax options.
+(See [the PouchDB API](http://pouchdb.com/api.html) for details.)
+Currently the only ajax option is `ajax.cache`, which can be set to `true` to disable cache-busting on IE.

 #### db.signup(username, password [, options] [, callback])

 Sign up a new user who doesn't exist yet.
 Throws an error if the user already exists or if the username is invalid, or if some network error occurred.
 CouchDB has some limitations on user names (e.g. they cannot contain the character `:`).